SecPi/SecPi/README.md

 The major features are:

-- Built-in elements for sensors, actions and notifiers
+- Built-in modules for sensors, actions and notifiers
-- Modular and extensible architecture for adding more elements
+- Modular and extensible architecture for adding more components
 - Support for multiple systems on the network
 - Web interface for desktop and mobile devices
 - Support for SBC Linux platforms like the Raspberry Pi and Banana Pi